thindil/steamsky/bin/doc/MODDING.md

 * Attributes `minperception` and `maxperception`: If bonus to perception for ship should be random, add attribute `minperception` for minimum value and `maxperception` for maximum value.
 * Tags `cargo`: List of items in cargo of ship.
-Each ship can contain max 32 different items
     * Attribute `index` is index of item from files from *items* directory.
 If amount of that item should be constant, add attribute `amount` with proper value.
 If amount of that item should be random, add attributes `minamount` with minimum amount and attribute `maxamount` with maximum amount of that item.
-The maximum amount of the selected item in the cargo is 100_000.
     * Optional attribute `action`: What to do with this item.
 Possible values
       are: "add" (add this item, default option), "remove" (remove this item) or "update" (update selected item).